-According to the Guardian, even Christmas songs can lead to stress and negative mood, because it can become annoying and unpleasant with time.
-Lately, I can’t even listen to the same Christmas songs that I like before, and I choose a different type of songs and other music for Christmas celebrations.
+According to the Guardian, even Christmas songs can lead to stress and negative mood, because they can become annoying and unpleasant with time.
+Lately, I can’t even listen to the same Christmas songs that I like before, and I choose different types of songs and other music for Christmas celebrations.
 What about you?

 There are too many things to be done at this time of year.
 Decorating, cleaning, food and gift buying, gatherings, organizing things, other tasks at work and home can cause a lot of stress and make you less happy about the upcoming holidays.
 You can be even too tired to care about it.

-Usually, great expectations are what makes us worried, anxious and stressed in the first place.
+Usually, great expectations are what make us worried, anxious, and stressed in the first place.
 Of course, expectations about Christmas can cause you too much-unwanted stress and worry.
-We all want a perfect Christmas like it has been portrayed in TV or postcards.
+We all want a perfect Christmas like it has been portrayed on TV or postcards.

-You all know how important is that you have family that supports and love you.
-But in the short-term, your family can cause a lot of stress.
+You all know how important is that you have a family that supports and love you.
+But in the short term, your family can cause a lot of stress.
 Did you know that family gatherings during the holidays are rarely stress-free?
 I guess you experienced something like that in your family gatherings.
 Right?

 I need more privacy than having a house full of people even if I love them so much, and it is one of the causes of my holiday stress that is more overwhelming than another kind of stress.
 How about you?
 Other people are just stressful to be around if it’s for a longer period of time and you can’t get away.

 Another problem is that I need to be in control of the situation, but in this case, it’s not really possible, so I become more and more stressed.
-Of course, I try to deal with it, but somehow I believe that holiday stress impacts me more than another kind of stress.
+Of course, I try to deal with it, but somehow I believe that holiday stress impacts me more than other kinds of stress.
 I would love to know your experience and feelings about it.

 Eating and Drinking